RujaMarcello/login-system/README.md

 Once the account is created you will be able to log in with it, if the account exists you will be redirected to a page in case the password or email is wrong, you will receive an alert in the upper right.
 If all fields from the register / login are not completed, you will not be able to send the data, the submit button will be disabled.

-# How to starta application
+# How to start application
+First, open a terminal and run "npm install"
 To start the application you will need 2 terminals

-1. For the frontend in which we will run the commands "cd fronted" and "npm start" exactly in this order.
+2. For the frontend in which we will run the commands "cd fronted" and "npm start" exactly in this order.
-2. For the backend in which we will run the commands "cd backend" and "nodemon server.js" exactly in this order.
+3. For the backend in which we will run the commands "cd backend" and "nodemon server.js" exactly in this order.